-The correlation between the temperature and the rate of change of CO2 mandates that temperature change precedes CO2 change so the temperature change cannot possibly be caused by the later CO2 change.
+The correlation between the temperature and the rate of change of CO2 mandates that temperature change precedes CO2 change confirming that the temperature change cannot possibly be caused by the later CO2 change.

 Furthermore the CO2 measurements display a repeated cycle arising from the seasons implying that biological processes such as photosynthesis, driven by climate variation, cause the CO2 concentration to change.
 Additional evidence of climate driving CO2 is seen in the close correlation between the annual rate of change of CO2 concentration and the Oceanic Niño Index 3.4 which tracks the occurrence of El Niño events, a major, regular climate change.
 The continual upward trend in the CO2 concentration is due to the current climate conditions causing a positive rate of change for the CO2 concentration.

 Hence CO2 change has not caused global warming and has not caused climate change, it has been caused by climate change.